farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 The details of each field of `CompilationContext` will be introduced in a separate RFC, for example, `ModuleGraph` and `ModuleGroupMap` are related to `module merging algorithm` and `CacheManager` is related to `cache system`.
 We only cover its goal in this RFC.

 ## 5. Compilation Flow And Plugin Hooks
-The compilation flow is all about hooks, see the graph below for details:
+We divide the compilation flow into two stages(which we borrowed from rollup) - Build Stage and Generate Stage, and the compilation flow is all about hooks, see the graph below for details:

 TODO: need hook flows here

-We divide the compilation flow into two stages(which we borrowed from rollup) - Build Stage and Generate Stage.
+There three kinds of hooks (the same as rollup):
+* `first`: The hooks execute in serial, and return immediately when a hook returns `non-null` value.
+(The `null` means `null` and undefined in js, `None` in rust).
+* `serial`: The hooks execute in serial, and every hook's result will pass to the next hook, using the last hook's result as final result.
+* `parallel`: The hooks execute in parallel in a thread pool, and should be isolate.

 ### 5.1 Build Stage
 The goal of `Build Stage` is to build a `ModuleGraph`.